 Approximately 26 per cent of burglars don't have to force entry.
 Most burglaries are committed during the day and access is usually gained through an open door or window.
-Burglary rates rise approximately 23 per cent during the winter months.
+Burglary rates rise approximately 23 per cent during the summer months when homes are left empty during holidays and windows are left open and unlocked.
 Deterring would-be criminals is one of the most effective forms of crime prevention.

 - You can speak to the crime prevention officer at your local police station.
-He or she will come to your home and advise you on how to make it more secure. - If you move into a new home you should change the front and back door locks immediately.
-If you lose your keys, or if they were stolen, replace the locks as a safety precaution. - Hardware and DIY shops sell inexpensive key-operated locks to fit most kinds of windows.
+They will come to your home and advise you on how to make it more secure. - If you move into a new home you should change the front and back door locks immediately.
+If you lose your keys, or if they are stolen, replace the locks as a safety precaution. - Hardware and DIY shops sell inexpensive key-operated locks to fit most kinds of windows.
 Remember to lock all outside windows and doors even when you are at home.
 Consider using or purchasing a safety chain, spy hole or intercom system for your front door. - If leaving windows open at night you should fit a window limiter to prevent it being opened further. - If you are female and live in a flat with a door-entry system do not put 'Miss', 'Mrs', or 'Ms' in front of your name; just use your family name.
-If in doubt about a visitor, do not let him or her in.
+If in doubt about a visitor, do not let them in.